vdhuynh/Edabit-Challenges-JavaScript/README.md

 # Edabit-Challenges-Javascript

-I'm learning through Edabit challenges, making notes to be able to learn and teach more effectively in Javascript.
+Going through Edabit challenges, making notes to learn and teach more effectively in Javascript.

-Even obvious notes are put in to make sure that I am able to understand clearly and communicate concisely to others what is happening.
+(Even obvious notes are put in [for me] to make sure that I am able to better communicate concisely to others [if I am teaching] what is happening and in a way that is accessible and relateable.)

 Thanks for reading!